Have you ever caught yourself comparing yourself to others?

 But I can’t run in their lanes.

 I can’t be Theresa.
-I can’t be Carmen.
+I can’t be my pastor’s wife.
 I can’t be Bishop T.D.
 Jakes.
 I can’t be Dawn.

 But, I CAN be the best Jamie Rohrbaugh you’ve ever seen in your life!
 And I will be!